 Skip to main content

-The deadline to submit an appropriations request was Friday, April 4.
-Our appropriations window has now closed.
+The deadline to submit an appropriations request was Friday, March 6th.

 There are three types of appropriations requests that can be submitted to my office – Programmatic Requests, Language Requests, and Community Project Requests.